 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

-Students may enroll in the program on either a full-time (taking 12 credit hours or more) or part-time basis.
-Except with special permission, massage therapy courses should be taken over a consecutive two-year period.
-The pre-massage sequence is suited for students who wish to attend part-time.
+You may enroll in the therapeutic massage/integrated health care program on either a full-time (taking 12 credit hours or more) or part-time basis.
+With the exception of receiving special permission, massage therapy courses should be taken over a consecutive two-year period.
+If you wish to attend this program on a part-time basis, then the pre-massage sequence is suited you.

-The program meets the standard 1,000 hours of academic training in massage therapy that are now required to sit for the NYS massage licensing exam.
-Graduates of the program will also be prepared to take the National Certification Exam for Therapeutic Massage and Bodywork.
+The program meets the standard 1,000 hours of academic training in massage therapy that are now required for the NYS massage licensing exam.
+Graduates of the program will also be prepared to take the National Certification Exam for therapeutic massage and bodywork.

-Upon completion of the program, graduates will be prepared to seek employment in massage and integrative therapies at hospitals, health centers, resorts, corporations, clinics, and private practices.
+Upon completion of the therapeutic massage/integrated health care program, graduates will be prepared to seek employment in massage and integrative therapies at hospitals, health centers, resorts, corporations, clinics, and private practices.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for massage therapists was $35,970 in May 2012.

-The massage program is composed of New York State-licensed massage therapists who hold masters and doctoral degrees.
-The faculty possesses a wide array of educational backgrounds in Eastern and Western massage modalities, as well as current experience in private practice.
-Credentials include research, chiropractic care, nursing and yoga.
-Individual faculty members have studied at the Ohashi Institute and one is a graduate from the Swedish Institute in New York City.
+The massage therapy program is composed of New York State licensed massage therapists who hold masters and doctoral degrees.
+The faculty possesses a wide array of educational backgrounds in eastern and western massage modalities, as well as current experience in private practice.
+Credentials include research, chiropractic care, nursing, and yoga.
+Individual faculty members have studied at the Ohashi Institute and one is a graduate of the Swedish Institute in New York City.
 Continuing education is a high priority for faculty, with attendance at workshops throughout the country.
-Students have the unique opportunity to travel with faculty to professional workshops; one group recently studied abroad in China.
-High education standards for faculty have resulted in graduates enjoying an above-average passing rate on the NYS Licensing exam.
+Students have the unique opportunity to travel with faculty to professional workshops.
+One group studied abroad in China.
+High education standards for faculty have resulted in graduates enjoying an above-average passing rate on the NYS licensing exam.